Conditions

 Example condition based on channel

-In this example, the condition will only validate as true on phone channels, which prevents this logic from being executed on any of the other channels.
+In this example, the condition will only evaluate as true on phone channels, which prevents this logic from being executed on any of the other channels.

 Rules based on variables

-The most advanced way of evaluating rules is using variable comparison.
-By using logical operators (see next paragraph) the user and/or conversation variables can be compared to certain values in order for the condition to evaluate true or false.
-For example, when the phone number is equal to a certain number or the user's name is equal to a certain name.
+A very precise and customizable way to use rules is by using variable comparison.
+By using logical operators (see next paragraph) the user and/or conversation variables can be compared to certain values in order for to evaluate the condition to true or false.
+For example, to check whether a caller's phone number starts with a certain area code, or whether the user's name is equal to a certain name.

 Example condition based on a variable